sarhuang/cosc594/README.md

 - mgp3 - Kickcar

 Use the IMU (along with other sensors if desired) to create a physical-based interaction that is digitized, analyzed, and then used to control/actuate (provide haptics or move things) in the real world.

+- mpg4 - Gaze-based Autism Detection Using Videos ML notebook

+- final - AI-sensing window that raises and lowers depending on temperature